Abhinav-26/Machine-Learning-Minor-Projects/README.md

 In this directory you can see a basic machine learning model on Carbondioxide Emission Prediction whihc has been created by using Linear Regression concept.<br><br>

 <a href="https://github.com/Abhinav-26/Machine-Learning-Minor-Projects/tree/master/K-Nearest%20Neighbors">K-Nearest Neighbors</a><br>
-In this directory a basic machine learning model is being created for classifying the class of the new coustomers among 1-   Basic Service, 2-E Service, 3- Plus Service, 4-Total Service.
+In this directory a basic machine learning model is being created for classifying the class of the new coustomers among 1- Basic Service, 2- E-Service, 3- Plus Service, 4-Total Service.